tektoncd/pipeline/docs/using.md

 ### Storage Resource

-Storage resource represents a blob storage, that contains either an object or directory.
+Storage resource represents blob storage, that contains either an object or directory.
 Adding the storage resource as an input to a task will download the blob and allow the task to perform the required actions on the contents of the blob.
-Blob storage type "Google Cloud Storage" is supported as of now.
+Blob storage type "Google Cloud Storage"(gcs) is supported as of now.

 #### GCS Storage Resource